This is a simple and quick guide with ideas for how you might reduce your ocean and beach waste footprint.

 - The proper disposal of cigarette butts (if someone finds it hard to give up smoking) into waste bins is also a better option than dropping butts on the ground where they will find their way into the ocean

 - Simple – bring re-usuable non plastic bags with you when you shop that you can use hundreds of times

 - Use a re-usuable washable bottle to drink your water and other drinks instead of continually buying new bottles

 - Cutting down on soft drinks and other beverages and sticking to a beverage like water can also help

 Plastic & Other Food Wrappers

-- Eat more fresh food that comes without plastic wrapping (compared to a lot of fresh food)
+- Eat more fresh food types that comes without plastic wrapping or that come in a biodegradable skin

 - Buy foods with recyclable containers instead of single use plastic wrapping

 - Consider shopping at bulk food stores that minimise the plastic footprint of foods

 - Use re-usuable and washable metal utensils, and use them hundreds or thousands of times